-Learner drivers 25 years old and over are exempt from completing the Learner Driver Log Book.
+Learner drivers 25 years and over are exempt from completing the Learner Driver Log Book.

 To find out who can be your supervising driver go to Learning to Drive?
 Who's going to teach you?

 There are special rules for L platers.
-Make sure you get to know the following list because there are big penalties for breaking these rules, including loss of your licence.
+Make sure you get to know the following list because there are big penalties for breaking these rules, including losing your licence.